chunley/TemperatureMonitor/README.md

 ## Future

-* Make desired units Fahrenheit or Celsius configurable
-* Make time of nightly update sent configurable.
+* Make time of nightly update sent configurable and better time delta handling for alerts.
 * Program other buttons for changing configuration options.
 * Add ribbon cable between sensor and cable to sit flat against refrigerator/freezer seal.
 This is to prevent frost build up and air leakage.